Analysis of Corrected Graph Convolutions: Introduction

 The abundance of relational information in combination with features of the corresponding entities has led to improved performance of machine learning models for classification and regression tasks.
 Central to the field of machine learning on graphs is the graph convolution operation.
 It has been shown empirically~\citep{SCN,kipf:gcn,gasteiger2019combining,DBLP:journals/corr/abs-2004-11198} that using graph convolutions to the feature data enhances the prediction performance of a model, but too many graph convolutions can have the opposite effect \citep{oono2020graph,Chen_Lin_Li_Li_Zhou_Sun_2020,keriven2022not,wu2023a}, an issue known as oversmoothing.
 Several solutions have been proposed for this problem, we refer the reader to the survey of~\citet{rusch2023survey}.

 In this paper we provide a rigorous spectral analysis, based on the contextual stochastic block model~\citep{DSM18}, to show that the oversmoothing phenomenon can be alleviated by excluding the principal eigenvector's component from the graph convolution matrix.
-This is similar to the state-of-the-art normalization approach used in \citet{Zhao2020PairNorm,rusch2023survey} (PairNorm), however, our method explicitly uses the principal eigenvector.
+This is similar to the state-of-the-art normalization approach used in \citet{Zhao2020PairNorm,rusch2023survey} (PairNorm).
+However, our method explicitly uses the principal eigenvector.
 We provide below some intuition about why excluding the principal eigenvector helps to alleviate over-smoothing.

 Let $A$ be the adjacency matrix of the given graph, and $D$ be the degree matrix.
 Vanilla graph convolutions are represented using matrices such as $D^{-1}A$ or ${D^{-1/2} A D^{-1/2}}$~\citep{kipf:gcn}.
 Suppose our graph is $d-$regular, meaning that each node has exactly $d$ neighbors.
 In this case, both graph convolutions reduce to $\frac{1}{d}A$.
 The top eigenvector of $A$ is ${\one}$ with eigenvalue $d$, where ${\one}$ is the vector of all ones.
-This means that $\lim_{k\rightarrow \mathcal{\infty}}\frac{1}{d^k}A^k = \frac{1}{n}{\one}{\one}^\top$, which implies that multiplying our feature vector, $x$, by $\frac1dA$ many times is essentially equivalent to projecting our data onto the all-ones vector, $x \mapsto \frac1n\inner{x}{{\one}}{\one}$.
-This means that all feature values will converge to the same point.
+This means that $\lim_{k\rightarrow \mathcal{\infty}}\frac{1}{d^k}A^k = \frac{1}{n}{\one}{\one}^\top$, which implies that applying many convolutions is equivalent to projecting our data onto the all-ones vector.
+Thus, all feature values will converge to the same point.
 Therefore, we should expect, as verified by most real-world and synthetic experiments, that many rounds of the convolution $x\mapsto \frac1dAx$ will lead to a large learning error.
 However, if we instead perform convolution with the corrected matrix $\Tilde{A}:= \frac1dA - \frac1n{\one}{\one}^\top$, then the convergent behavior of $x\mapsto \Tilde{A}^kx$ would be equivalent to projecting $x$ onto the \textit{second} eigenvector of $A$.
 This eigenvector is known to capture information about sparse bipartitions in the graph $G$~\citep{Che70, AM85, Alo86}, and so for certain problems, like binary classification, we may expect this eigenvector to capture a larger amount of information about our signal.
+We note that another well-studied graph matrix is the Laplacian, D-A. In the regular case, this has the same eigenvectors as the adjacency matrix, but with reversed spectrum.
+The trivial eigenvector we remove is exactly the Nullspace of the Laplacian.